Execution guardrails for AI agents

 Compliance and regulation

-High-risk AI systems must implement risk mitigation measures, human oversight mechanisms, and logging capabilities.
-Runtime authorization with audit trails and human-in-the-loop approval directly satisfies these requirements.
-See the full Article-by-Article mapping.
+High-risk AI systems can require risk mitigation measures, human oversight mechanisms, and logging capabilities.
+Runtime authorization with decision records and human review approval creates evidence for those requirements.
+See the EU AI Act mapping.

-Requires access controls, audit trails, and evidence of policy enforcement.
-Veto's decision logs are exportable in formats compatible with SOC 2 evidence collection.
-Policy versioning provides audit evidence of control changes over time.
+Expects access-control evidence, activity review, and evidence that policy enforcement is operating.
+Veto's decision records are exportable in formats compatible with SOC 2 evidence collection.
+Policy versioning preserves evidence of control changes over time.

 HIPAA

 Requires access controls for Protected Health Information (PHI).
-Guardrails can enforce row-level access, prevent bulk extraction, and log every access decision for audit.
+Guardrails can enforce row-level access, block bulk extraction, and record governed access decisions for audit.

 GDPR

 Requires data minimization, purpose limitation, and accountability.
-Guardrails enforce what data an agent can access and for what purpose, with audit trails providing accountability evidence.
+Guardrails enforce what data an agent can access and for what purpose, with decision records providing accountability evidence.

 Frequently asked questions